Music copyright infringement in China

-Today, music copyright is enforced in China.
-According to the International Federation of the Phonographic Industry, 97% of Chinese consumers were listening to licensed music in 2021.
-In 2018, the rate was 90% of Chinese, which was a much higher amount than the global average of 70%.
+Today music copyright is enforced in China.
+According to the International Federation of the Phonographic Industry 97% Chinese consumers were listening to licensed music in 2021.
+In 2018 the rate was 96% of Chinese, which was a much higher amount than the global average of 62%.

-Back in 2008, rates of music copyright infringement in China was widely regarded as among the highest in the world.
+In 2008, rates of music copyright infringement in China were widely regarded as among the highest in the world.
 Some reports from the International Federation of the Phonographic Industry said, that about 95 percent or higher of music sales in China were unauthorized, most coming from downloads of copyrighted music on the Internet.